A Logical Formalism of Hardy-type Paradox: Logical Contextuality

-Abramsky et al. introduced a hierarchy of contextuality within the sheaf-theoretic framework, ranging from weak to strong forms: probabilistic contextuality, logical contextuality, and strong contextuality \cite{Abramsky2011sheaf}.
-Logical contextuality arises as a relaxation of probabilistic contextuality (such as Bell nonlocality) by shifting from probabilistic to possibilistic considerations.
-To formalize the definition of logical contextuality, we begin by introducing the concept of \emph{possibilistic collapse} \cite{Santos2021Conditions}.
+Within the sheaf-theoretic framework, Abramsky et al. introduced a hierarchy of contextuality: probabilistic, logical, and strong \cite{Abramsky2011sheaf}.
+Logical contextuality relaxes probabilistic contextuality by moving from probabilistic to possibilistic constraints.
+To formalize it in the epBA framework, we first define the possibilistic collapse.